-1. An applicant will be denied admission for three (3) years from the date of termination of rental assistance if a household member was terminated from federally assisted housing for drug-related criminal activity.
-The CDC may admit the household if it is determined:

-That the household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by the CDC and has had no further arrests; or
+- An applicant will be denied admission for three (3) years from the date of termination of rental assistance if a household member was terminated from federally assisted housing for drug-related criminal activity.
+The CDC may admit the household if it is determined: - That the household member who engaged in drug-related criminal activity has successfully completed a supervised drug rehabilitation program approved by the CDC and has had no further arrests; or

-That the circumstances leading to termination no longer exist.
-(For example, the criminal household member has died, imprisoned, or no longer residing with the applicant.)

-- 2. Any member of the household is subject to a lifetime registration requirement under a State sex offender registration program; For applicant households containing members subject to a lifetime sex offender registration requirement, the CDC will offer the family the opportunity to remove the member from the household.
+- That the circumstances leading to termination no longer exist.
+(For example, the criminal household member has died, imprisoned, or no longer residing with the applicant.) - 2.
+Any member of the household is subject to a lifetime registration requirement under a State sex offender registration program; For applicant households containing members subject to a lifetime sex offender registration requirement, the CDC will offer the family the opportunity to remove the member from the household.
 If the family is unwilling to do so, the CDC must deny admission to the family.
 The CDC will notify the family of its right to dispute the accuracy and relevance of the criminal background check information. - 3.
 Has been convicted of manufacturing or producing methamphetamine on the premises of any federally assisted housing (including the building or complex in which the unit is located and associated common areas and grounds). - 4.
-Households shall be denied admission for three (3) years after the date of the most recent conviction of the following types of activities:

-- Drug-related criminal activity,

-- Violent criminal activity,

-- Other criminal activity which may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity;
+Households shall be denied admission for three (3) years after the date of the most recent conviction of the following types of activities: - Drug-related criminal activity, - Violent criminal activity including domestic violence, - Other criminal activity which may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents or persons residing in the immediate vicinity; - Other criminal activity which may threaten the health or safety of the owner, property management staff, or persons performing a contract administration function or responsibility on behalf of the

-- Other criminal activity which may threaten the health or safety of the owner, property management staff, or persons performing a contract administration function or responsibility on behalf of the CDC (including a CDC employee or a CDC contractor, subcontractor or agent), or - Shows a pattern of alcohol and/or drug abuse.
-A pattern shall be at least three (3) drug or alcohol-related criminal offenses within the five (5) year period prior to application for assistance. - 5.
-Households shall be denied admission for three (3) years after the date of the most recent conviction of domestic violence.
-If CDC's records indicate the conviction for domestic violence was more than three (3) years ago, CDC will require the applicant to provide verification that the perpetrator of domestic violence has successfully completed a supervised anger management rehabilitation program or similar program, and no further convictions of domestic violence have occurred.
+CDC (including a CDC employee or a CDC contractor, subcontractor or agent), or

+• Shows a pattern of alcohol and/or drug abuse.
+A pattern shall be at least three (3) drug or alcohol-related criminal offenses within the five (5) year period prior to application for assistance.